SuxinL/Notes/Learning/engineering/electronics/software/version_control/git/git.md

         - `git ls-files`: displays the content of the index and the working tree.
     - set
         - `git add`: adds a path to the index, which overrides the version in the index with the one in the working tree.
-        - `git restore`: restore a path in the working tree, which overrides the version in the working tree with the one in the index, therefore undoing `git add`.
+        - `git restore`: restore a path in the working tree, which overrides the version in the working tree with the one in the index, therefore undo changes in the working tree.
+            - `git restore --cached`: restore a path in the index with the version in the HEAD, which undoes a previous `git add`.
         - `git commit`: snapshots the index and stores a commit in the repository
-        - `git remove`: removes a path from the index to untrack it.
+        - `git rm --cached`: removes a path from the index to untrack it.

 #### branches